jfcross4/advanced_stats/hibbs.md

 The calculation above returns the t value that you see in the summary for growth.

 You can find the p-value shown in the summary by looking up that t-value in a t table with $n-2 = 14$ degrees of freedom.
-We'll multiple this by 2 to get a two-tailed p-value:
+We'll multiply this by 2 to get a two-tailed p-value:

 ```r
 2*(1-pt(t, df=14))